deepak03panwar/AdminPanel/README.md

 Frontend will run at: http://localhost:3000

 Admin Login
-Admin credentials are stored in MongoDB.
+Admin credentials are stored in MongoDB Or you can change your credentials in insertadmin.js and execute this backend component separately in backend root directory then start the backend server.

 You can manually insert an admin user via MongoDB or build a seed script.